+Recognised qualifications

-Recognised qualifications For applicants who have achieved the required learning outcomes through recognised qualifications.
-Qualifications which provide the required level of knowledge and understanding include: - EngTech: Level 3 qualification as part of an approved apprenticeship scheme - ICT Tech: Level 3 of the Qualifications and Credit Framework/National Qualifications Framework for England and Northern Ireland Level 6 of the Scottish Credit and Qualifications Framework (SCQF) Level 3 of the Credit and Qualifications Framework for Wales. - IEng: an accredited Bachelors degree - CEng: an accredited integrated Masters degree or a combination of accredited Bachelors and Masters degrees.
-Individual assessment Applicants who do not have the recognised qualifications will instead have an individual assessment of their qualifications and any other relevant learning such as: - formal academic programmes - in-employment training - · experiential learning - · self-directed learning Applicants may also be asked to write a technical report or attend a technical interview.
+For applicants who have achieved the required learning outcomes through recognised qualifications.
+These will be approved or accredited qualifications, apprenticeships or work-based training schemes which provide the required level of knowledge and understanding include:

+- EngTech/ICTTech: a qualification or apprenticeship at Level 3 of the Qualifications and Credit Framework/ National Qualifications Framework for England and Northern Ireland Level 6 of the Scottish Credit and Qualifications Framework (SCQF) Level 3 of the Credit and Qualifications Framework for Wales

+- IEng: an accredited Bachelors degree

+- CEng: an accredited integrated Masters degree or a combination of accredited Bachelors and Masters degrees

+- Recognised international qualifications

+Individual assessment

+Applicants who do not have the recognised qualifications will instead have an individual assessment of their qualifications and any other relevant learning such as:

+- formal academic programmes

+- in-employment training

+- · experiential learning

+- · self-directed learning

+Applicants may also be asked to write a technical report or attend a technical interview.

 The assessment will be carried out by registrants who are also members of the licensed professional engineering institution.
 The exact process is set out by the institution.

 Step 2: